• Skip to primary navigation

 Agreements to which USC is a party

-• Advarra External IRB Authorization & Reliance Agreement (LAC+USC)
+• Advarra External IRB Authorization & Reliance Agreement (LA General)

 • Advarra External IRB Authorization & Reliance Agreement (HSC)